Elected National Officers 2022-2024

 Vice President for Congressional Relations

 Shabiki E.C.
 Clarke is a Certified Federal Financial Manager for the Department of Transportation/Federal Aviation Administration (FAA) Headquarters in Washington, D.C.
-As a career professional, Ms. Clarke’s path has focused on formulation, execution and justification of the federal budget for the FAA Air Traffic Organization (ATO).
-Currently, as the Directorate Technical Liaison, she supports the Director and Deputy Director of the Operations Support/Second Level Engineering organization.
+As a career professional, Ms. Clarke’s path has focused on formulation of the federal budget, as the Financial Advisor to the Vice President and Deputy Vice President of the Air Traffic Organization/Technical Operations Directorate.

-Shabiki was born in Guyana, South America, and migrated to Maryland in 1982, and now lives in Washington, D.C.
-She received a BS in Social Science with a Minor in Business from the University of Maryland, Global Campus, with a focus on Advocacy and Civic Engagement.
-Shabiki developed a love for “serving” others from her father who instilled in her the importance of helping others in need.
+She was born in Guyana, South America, and migrated to Maryland in 1982.
+She holds a BS in Social Science with a Minor in Business Administration, from the University of Maryland, Global Campus.

 Tara V. Bullock